John-Brandon/PBR-Tier-System/README.md

 You have the power to fix the typo in __Q1__.

 All of the files in this repository (Fortran, R, markdown, or otherwise) are available to the public, including the markdown text file underlying this webpage.
-Git provides us a formal process of version control for collaborating on these files. <a href="https://www.youtube.com/watch?v=SCZF6I-Rc4I" target="_blank">Here's a nice video if you're new to Git and version control and are looking for an example of how you can collaborate through GitHub</a>.
+Git provides us a formal process of version control for collaborating on these files. <a href="https://www.youtube.com/watch?v=SCZF6I-Rc4I" target="_blank">Here's a nice video if you're new to Git and version control, and are looking for an example tututorial of how you can collaborate through GitHub</a>.
 As a first exercise, you could access the markdown text for this webpage through <a href=https://github.com/John-Brandon/PBR-Tier-System/tree/gh-pages target="_blank">the Readme.md file located in the `gh-pages` branch of this repository</a>.
 Once you've edited the typo above, submit your first pull request.
 There's no better way to learn than by doing.

 Regardless of whether you know how to use Git, if you see something that is not factually correct; important information is missing; find a bug in the code; have a better way of doing something -- let us know (<a href="https://guides.github.com/features/issues/" target="_blank">here's one avenue through GitHub</a>).
 You can also contact the maintainer of this repository, listed at the end of this page.

-Legally speaking, open source means that the files in this repository are licensed under the <a href="https://github.com/John-Brandon/PBR-Tier-System/blob/master/LICENSE.md" target="_blank">MIT License</a>.
+Legally speaking, for this repository, open source means that the files here are licensed under the <a href="https://github.com/John-Brandon/PBR-Tier-System/blob/master/LICENSE.md" target="_blank">MIT License</a>.
 You can use them however you want, even for profit, but you can't hold us liable for any damages.

 __Q2__: